wp-plugins/shorten-url/readme.txt

 == Screenshots ==

 1. The synthesis of the short link generated for your post and page
 2. The configuration page of the plugin

 == Changelog ==

+= 1.2.2 =
+* Improve English text thanks to Rene
+* Correct a bug since home_url is different from site_url (thanks to Julian)

 = 1.2.1 =
 * Update of the core and translations